Last updated: January 19, 2023

-There are two reasons why your associated asset or piece of content isn't appearing within its campaign in the campaigns tool or campaign analytics:
+There are three additional reasons why your asset or piece of content may not appear within its campaign in the campaigns tool or campaign analytics:

-An influenced contact has engaged with one or more assets or pieces of content in a given HubSpot campaign (e.g., visited a tagged page, opened a tagged email, etc.).
+An influenced contact has engaged with one or more assets or pieces of content in a given HubSpot campaign (e.g., visited a tagged page, opened a tagged email).

-Influenced revenue is the sum of all Closed won deals that are associated with influenced contacts.
+Influenced revenue is the sum of the amounts of all Closed won deals that are associated with influenced contacts.